daytonaio/daytona/pkg/apiclient/docs/ProviderInfo.md

 ### NewProviderInfo

-`func NewProviderInfo(name string, runnerId string, targetConfigManifest map[string]TargetConfigProperty, version string, ) *ProviderInfo`
+`func NewProviderInfo(name string, runnerId string, runnerName string, targetConfigManifest map[string]TargetConfigProperty, version string, ) *ProviderInfo`

 NewProviderInfo instantiates a new ProviderInfo object This constructor will assign default values to properties that have it defined,